bugsbugsbux/notes-on-nix/notes-on-nix.md

-Global packages are to be added to the configuration option (see below) `environment.systemPackages` (a list value), while user specific packages shall be added to `users.user.USERNAME.packages` except when using home-manager.
+Global packages are to be added to the configuration option (see below) `environment.systemPackages` (a list value), while user specific packages shall be added to `users.users.USERNAME.packages` except when using home-manager.

 Note: Installation of **unfree packages** needs to be enabled on a per